hexagontk/hexagon/.github/issue_template.md

 And I expected *this other thing*
 ```

 If it is possible, please add a link to the code that produced the error.
+And the stack trace if
+available.

 -->